 Summer Play Dates

 Play dates on the ECNS playground are a great way for children to become familiar with the school and meet some new friends in the process.
-Be sure to join the ECNS Facebook Page and request to join the closed ECNS Connects Group.
-All summer play dates will be posted to this group.
+Be sure to follow the ECNS Facebook and Instagram pages.
 The dates are also listed on the website calendar.
 There is one scheduled for each month in June, July and August.

 Teacher Holiday Gifts

 The Holiday Gift Fund and Holiday Gift Books are two great ECNS holiday traditions to recognize teachers and staff.
 Contributions to the holiday gift fund are used to provide a monetary gift for each teacher and staff member.
 The gift fund is optional but a great and easy way to take care of holiday shopping.
 The gift books are comprised of children’s drawings and messages.
 Children make pictures at home for all staff members who are significant to their family, and they are used to create a book for each teacher.
 All families are encouraged to participate.
 Specific instructions will be provided in November.

 This daily communication is from the teachers and will be posted on the board outside of the classroom.
 It contains information such as the snack, the book read, gym/music information and much more.
 Parent(s) should read this EVERYDAY to stay informed of class activities.
 Taking a picture of the note with a cell phone is a good way to share the information with adults involved in the life of the child.
 This is particularly helpful if a babysitter, nanny, grandparent, aunt, uncle, etc. is picking up the child instead of a parent.

 Valentine’s Day Breakfast with Dad